-Károly Pintér, associate professor at the Institute of English and American Studies at Pázmány Péter Catholic University in Hungary, will give a lecture on Wednesday, April 26, 2017 at 12:30 p.m.
-Topic and title to be announced soon.
+Károly Pintér, associate professor at the Institute of English and American Studies at Pázmány Péter Catholic University in Hungary, will give a lecture entitled "Populism in Eastern Europe vs. Populism in the U.S.: A Hungarian Perspective" on Wednesday, April 26, 2017 at 12:30 p.m. in the McGlinn Family Room of Visitation Hall.

 A limited number of lunches will be available on a first-come, first-served basis.
 Free and open to all.